jnewblanc/newproject/README.txt

-Title: new project #1
+Test project #1

+Overview:
-Desc: This is the readme for some new project
+This is a test project - please ignore

 Long Desc:
-  This project is for practiciing git and github features.
+  This is a test project for practicing with git and github.
+There's nothing interesting here.